 Situated on the border between Devon and Cornwall in the Tamar Valley, this fairy-tale hotel is the country cousin of the seaside Tresanton in Cornwall and The Star in Alfriston

 There is always an exuberant vase of garden flowers in the hall to greet guests as they arrive.
 As you move through the hotel to take in the views, it’s not a surprise to learn that, when the Duke of Bedford selected this spot, he had a third of Devon to choose from.

-There is no traffic or aircraft noise, no light pollution, just the sound of the Tamar river and the sight of groups of champion trees in the Repton garden, also Grade I-listed.
+There is no traffic or aircraft noise, no light pollution, just the sound of the Tamar river and the sight of groups of champion trees in the Repton garden, also Grade I-listed

 The Scottish flavour comes from Georgina, Duchess of Bedford, second wife of the Duke.
 She came from Highland nobility and fell in love with the valley.
-Artisans and tradesman were imported to create a faux Scottish landscape, a cosy retreat to remind Georgy of her childhood.
+Artisans and tradesmen were imported to create a faux Scottish landscape, a cosy retreat to remind Georgy of her childhood.
 Two centuries on, the Grade I listed building is surrounded by vast swathes of forestry in which to get lost among fairy dells, caves and waterfalls.

 The hotel’s head gardener is on hand to show you around.